Alumni Profiles

 Molly Berendt '09

-When she arrived at 老司机福利网 her freshmen year with a Presidential Scholarship, Molly Berendt already knew that she wanted to major in political science.
+When she arrived at 老司机福利网 in her freshman year with a Presidential Scholarship, Molly Berendt already knew that she wanted to major in political science.
 She began taking political science courses right away and became an active member of the Political Science Club.
 However, it was not until she returned from a year studying abroad in Lyon, France, that the political science department really became her home at SLU.
 Berendt left as a freshman and returned as a junior, and the political science department was the one place on campus that provided her with some consistency: the professors, the students, and the Political Science Club were still there, and she fit in without feeling that she missed a full year.

 Berendt quickly stepped up as the president of the Political Science Club.
 The recurring "Coffee with a Professor" event was her favorite club activity as she appreciated having the opportunity to meet with professors outside of the academic setting.
 Berendt says, "finding out about their lives, families, and passions gives us a more holistic view of the people we see every day in the classroom and in the hallways."
 She also participated in recruiting and selecting new faculty members for the political science department.